pranoyr/attention-models/README.md

 python inference/vitvqgan.py --image <image-path> --ckpt <checkpoint-path>
 ```

-Download the trained-weights and try it on your images.
+Download the pretrained weights and try it on your custom images.

 | Model                                                                                | size<br><sup>(pixels) |
 | ------------------------------------------------------------------------------------ | --------------------- |